| Written by Mark Buzinkay

 In an emergency scenario, things consistently don’t work as well as in a controlled muster drill.
 Under real tension, people behave differently.
 Therefore, the main reason for an extra layer is that such systems can significantly improve conventional paper-based systems by getting personnel accurately more rapidly mustered.
 There is also a good business case for such systems.
 As they can reduce muster times by over 70%, offshore downtime can also be reduced in regular weekly routine musters and alerts.

-With an electronic mustering system, all personnel is provided with individually assigned RFID tags.
+With an electronic mustering system, all personnel is provided with individually assigned RFID tags (Learn more about how to integrate an RFID mustering solution in your offshore safety concept).
 Then, in the event of an emergency muster, personnel simply present themselves at the muster point, their unique tag is automatically read, and their name appears.

 So, all personnel have to do is calmly proceed into the lifeboat – although, in an emergency, the system passes more than one person through those portals at a time, as active RFID solutions can read multiple tags simultaneously and accurately.